Grawnya/I-think-therefore-I-blog/README.md

 * Unlike generic views, you have to create functions for the request methods like `get` and `post` - follow the sample for `PostDetail` in `views.py`.
 * To check if a user has done a specific action, you can filter using `id=self.request.user.id` within the class.
 * Don't forget to return the rendered post with the suitable request, required template name and a library of corresponding post context.

+#### Connecting to the suitable URL
+* Go to `urls.py` within the app folder and create a new path.
+As we intend to use the slug in the link, set the first parameter to `<slug:slug>/`, where the first slug is a path converter and the second slug is the `slug` keyword name that matches the `slug` parameter in the associated `PostDetail` class in the `views.py` file within the app folder.
+* Note the use of an `<a>` tag in the index file which consists of the post card that connects to the suitable page of the article in full.
+It has a `href` that looks similar to `{% url 'post_detail' post.slug %}`.
+The `'post_detail'` refers to the name of the suitable path in the `urls.py` file within the app folder.